Treats hot flashes and vaginal problems that are symptoms of menopause.

 Estrace, Estring, Estring Ring, Femring, Vagifem

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to estrogen, or if you are pregnant or breastfeeding.
-Do not use this medicine if you have unusual vaginal bleeding that has not been checked by a doctor.
-You should not use this medicine if you have had blood clots (such as deep vein thrombosis or pulmonary embolism), liver disease, or if you have had a stroke or heart attack in the past 12 months.
-Make sure your doctor knows if you have any kind of cancer, or if you have a history of breast cancer.
+Do not use this medicine if you have had angioedema or an allergic reaction to estrogen.
+Do not use this medicine if you are pregnant or have unusual vaginal bleeding that has not been checked by a doctor.
+Do not use this medicine if you have a blood clotting disorder or have had blood clots (such as deep vein thrombosis or pulmonary embolism), liver disease, or if you have had a stroke or heart attack.
+Make sure your doctor knows if you have any kind of cancer or if you have a history of breast cancer.